 A retirement village is essentially a managed community for seniors, although the term is something of a misnomer because you don’t necessarily have to be retired at all.
 Entry is generally restricted to people who are over 55 years of age or have retired from full-time employment, and their spouses.

-Each Australian State and Territory has enacted specific legislation that defines what is and what is not a retirement village and regulates many aspects of the relationship between retirement village operators and their residents and prospective residents.
+Each Australian State and Territory has enacted specific retirement villages legislation that defines what is and what is not a retirement village for the purposes of the legislation and regulates many aspects of the relationship between retirement village operators and their residents and prospective residents.

 Manufactured home villages for those over 50 and rental villages for those over 50 are also managed communities for seniors, even though they generally don’t fall within the technical definition of a retirement village under the relevant retirement village legislation and are regulated by specific manufactured home and tenancy legislation.